m3c/twitch-chat-bot/README.md

 # Twitch Chat Bot
-This is a very simple Twitch.tv chat bot written in Python 2.7 that you can run on Windows or macOS!
+This is a very simple Twitch.tv chat bot written in Python 3.9!
 It's perfect to run in the background while you stream, to keep you and your viewers company.

-You need Python 2.7 *(tested using Python 2.7.13)* unstalled on your computer.
-Download Python 2.7 [here](https://www.python.org/downloads/).
+You need Python 3.9 *(tested using Python 3.9.1)* unstalled on your computer.
+Download Python 3.9 [here](https://www.python.org/downloads/).

 The script currently supports commands and timed announcements, each with specified cooldowns.